oops11234/oops11234/README.md

-## Hi This is Rick welcome tp my gitHub
+## Hi This is Rick welcome to my gitHub

 Embracing the new tech and do the thing with easy way is my Object.
 Learning React and web3 skill now , if you love it, friendly and welcome to discuss with me :)